MhmCats/Avoid/README.md

 All the libraries used in it are default ones so there is no need to install anything...

+All the sounds apart from `win.wav` were sourced from https://myinstants.com/, `win.wav` is from https://arcade.acadamy/resources.html

 ## Screenshots

 ### Menu